VictortheGreat7/Cloud_Engineering_Assessment/README.md

 1. Build and test the Docker image
 2. Push the image to Docker Hub
-3. Provision Microsoft Azure infrastructure with Terraform
+3. Provision part of Microsoft Azure infrastructure needed including the self-hosted runner with Terraform using a GitHub hosted Actions runner
+4. Provision the rest of the infrastructure using the self-hosted runner
-4. Deploy the application to AKS
+5. Deploy the application to AKS
-5. Update DNS records on your Name.com domain if you have one (when using the namecom_domain branch)
+6. Update DNS records on your Name.com domain if you have one (when using the [`namecom_domain` branch](https://github.com/YOUR-USERNAME/YOUR-REPO-NAME/tree/namecom_domain))

+**Important**: You can only connect to the cluster in the [`self-hosted`](https://github.com/YOUR-USERNAME/YOUR-REPO-NAME/tree/self-hosted) scenario from you self-hosted runner.
+There is also an ssh command in the outputs printed after a successful `terraform apply` that you can use to connect to the self-hosted runner for any sort of troubleshooting or the other.

 ## 🏗️ Manual Deployment (Alternative)

 If you prefer to deploy manually and you have updated the configuraton as specified above:

+### Main Branch

-### 1. Initialize Terraform Backend
+#### 1. Create or confirm existing Terraform Backend

 ```bash
 cd terraform/bash_scripts